 It’s important to protect yourself and your loved ones from influenza by getting vaccinated each year.
 You can get a flu shot in a number of places – local pharmacies, your primary care provider, St. Luke’s, or other local health care providers.

-As we prepare for influenza season and the COVID pandemic to intersect, St. Luke’s is committed to ensuring safe care in a safe environment by following the guidelines set forth by the state and the CDC.
-This means a change in how patients will access influenza vaccinations so we're able to follow physical distancing recommendations.
+St. Luke’s is committed to safe care in a safe environment by following the guidelines set forth by the CDC regarding masking and social distancing.

 Click each question below for its answer: